 Amidst the flurry of added responsibilities, I lent myself a safe space in my new hobbies: crocheting and painting.
 The soothing motions of chain-stitching, or lathering paint over a blank canvas, were anchors in my most hectic days.
-In the midst of Babson’s exam seasons, I hope to stay grounded by joining BabsonARTS’ Visual Arts activities, where Babson’s community of innovative students will surely be where I feel most at home.
+In the midst of Babson’s busy academic calendar, I hope to stay grounded by joining BabsonARTS’ Visual Arts activities, where a community of innovative students can make me feel at home.
 As creativity lies at the heart of entrepreneurship, I intend to hone my skills of thinking “outside of the box” with regards to global issues such as food waste and healthcare.
+Finally, I aspire to utilize the knowledge that I will gain from Babson to aid the Indonesian community that has raised me.

 With this letter, I thank you again for my place in the waitlist, and the opportunity to share updates of my journey thus far.